About Snowy Owls

 The Snowy Owl, the largest owl in North America by body mass, is equal parts graceful beauty and efficient predator.

 Where Snowy Owls Live

 During breeding season, which begins in May, Snowy Owls can be found on open tundra all the way around the Arctic Circle.
 In North America, some of the owls may stay on the breeding grounds through the rest of the year, weathering temperatures as low as -80°F. Others migrate as far south as the northern half of the lower 48 states states and during recent large irruptions have reached Bermuda, Cuba, and Hawaii.
-In the northeast, Snowy Owls are regular visitors to New York and New England.
+Snowy Owls are regular visitors to New England from around November through April.

 Snowy Owls and Airports

 As Snowy Owls migrate north and south, they look for stopping places that resemble their home, the Arctic tundra.
 To them, the land around Boston Logan International Airport fits the bill.
 It's low and flat, with short scruffy plants and grasses, and there’s an abundance of small mammals and birds to eat.

 Logan Airport has the largest known concentration of Snowy Owls in the Northeast.
 The birds usually show up at the airport in early November; the earliest date recorded is October 22.
 They generally leave in early April; though in the winter of 2013-14 two owls stayed between Logan airport and the Boston Harbor Islands through the summer and fall and winter of the following year.
 This was the first time Snowy Owls were recorded in Massachusetts as resident owl species consistently for over a year.

 The airport owls help by scaring away other birds that might endanger aircraft.
 Unfortunately, they are large enough to pose a threat themselves.
 To protect both birds and jets, Mass Audubon's Norman Smith safely captures and relocates snowy owls each year.